dvdzkwsk/react-redux-starter-kit/README.md

 *Note: We recommend keeping your store flat, which is not strictly fractal.
 However, this structure provides a rock-solid foundation for creating or migrating to truly fractal apps by dropping in frameworks such as [redux-elm](https://github.com/salsita/redux-elm).*

-#### Design Considerations

-##### Code Splitting
+#### Code Splitting Anatomy

 We use `react-router` [route definitions](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application.

 It's important to understand how webpack integrates with `react-router` to implement code splitting, and how everything is tied together with redux.
-Let's walk through the counter route definition:
+Let's dissect the counter route definition:

 ```js
 /*  1.
 ReactRouter -  Create PlainRoute definition object  */